Assisting and providing support to senior team members

 What’s in it for you?

 You will receive a comprehensive induction plan to the company and role with plenty of support.
-The role has a salary of between £38,000 and £40,000 with excellent commission opportunities and an OTE £50,000, 26 days holidays plus bank holidays, progression opportunities, volunteer days, pension scheme, end of year discretionary bonus, health plan, critical illness cover, sick pay, staff discounts, social events, and more!
+The role offers a competitive salary and generous bonus structure, company car, 26 days holidays plus bank holidays, progression opportunities, volunteer days, pension scheme, end of year discretionary bonus, health plan, critical illness cover, sick pay, staff discounts, social events, and more!

 ....Read more...